Opentrons/opentrons/api/docs/v2/new_modules.rst

 port 1 of the robot and Temperature Module B in slot 3 is plugged into port 1 of the hub.

-If for whatever reason you want to plug Temperature Module B into a port to the left of Temperature Module A, you should simply switch the order that you call the modules.
+If for whatever reason you want to plug Temperature Module B into a port to the left of Temperature Module A, you should load Temperature Module B before Temperature Module A.

 .. code-block:: python
     :substitutions: